brianbunke/brianbunke.github.io/_posts/2016-12-08-personalizing-github-pages.md

 Let's find a theme!
 Check out [this list] and tab open as many demos as you can.
 (No, there are no ratings or filtering to help.
 Yes, it's a bummer.)
 I prefer a dark blog, and those options are always much more limited, so the evaluation process goes a little quicker for me.

 Find one you like?
 Sweet.
 Whatever will we do with it?
 And is that a sufficient cliffhanger that makes you want to turn the page into the next chapter?

-> Now is a good time to mention that [installing] GitHub Pages supported themes is super easy, and that they have certified [ONE WHOLE THEME] for your cultivated tastes.
-So if you love Minima, I guess you're done!

 ## Ok, But Actually Pimp My Ride This Time